Aftor/phpbb-sort-by-topic_time/README.md

 - Activate extension in administration panel of your forum

 DISCLAIMER:
+- The extension works with phpbb 3.3.17 and PHP 8.5.
+Performance under other conditions is not guaranteed, but is possible.
-You use the extension at your own risk.
+- You use the extension at your own risk.
 The author is not responsible for any malfunctions or possible data loss.